-Choosing the best Mount Cook helicopter flight can be confusing, especially with all the different routes and companies available.
-So, here’s everything you need to know about a Mount Cook Helicopter flight to help you make the BEST choice!
+Choosing the best Mount Cook helicopter tour can be confusing, especially with all the different routes and companies available.
+So, here’s everything you need to know about a Mount Cook Helicopter flight and how to choose the best scenic flight in Mount Cook.

 Mount Cook National Park is one of the most beautiful places on New Zealand’s South Island!
 The sharp sudden rise of the Southern Alps along with the many glaciers and the turquoise lakes that they feed into, make this one magical place.